Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 • Expected Value : true

 💡 This expression returns true if the score is less than or equal to your threshold, and false otherwise.
-Uptime Kuma then triggers an alert according to your notifications setting, only if the result is false.
+Uptime Kuma then triggers an alert according to your notification settings, only if the result is false.

 3. Setting HTTP options for the AbuseIPDB API